Trump's personal lawyer Giuliani hires his own attorneys

 Giuliani has said the two foreign-born businessmen who were arrested, Ukraine-born Lev Parnas and Belarus-born Igor Fruman, assisted him in this effort.

-Giuliani tweeted on Wednesday that the investigation he conducted “concerning 2016 Ukrainian collusion and corruption, was done solely as a defense attorney to defend my client against false charges, that kept changing as one after another were disproven.”
+Giuliani tweeted on Wednesday that the investigation he conducted into what he called Ukrainian collusion and corruption was in defense of Trump, who he said was wrongly accused of colluding with Russia to influence his 2016 election.

 A spokesman for the Manhattan U.S. Attorney’s Office declined to comment.
-The lawyers from Pierce Bainbridge did not immediately return a call for comment.
+Creizman, of Pierce Bainbridge, confirmed he was representing Giuliani.
+Costello did not immediately return a call for comment.

 Costello, the former prosecutor, has represented deceased hotel mogul Leona Helmsley and the late George Steinbrenner, who owned the New York Yankees.

+Trump added Giuliani in April 2018 to his legal defense team against the investigation by Special Counsel Robert Mueller into Russian interference in the 2016 election to undermine Trump’s Democratic opponent Hillary Clinton.
+Giuliani quickly went on a media blitz in defense of Trump.

+In March, Mueller determined there was insufficient evidence to establish a criminal conspiracy between Trump and Russia.

 Costello told Reuters in March he had known Giuliani for 45 years.
 In April, Costello asked Giuliani about the possibility of Trump pardoning Michael Cohen, the president’s former fixer and lawyer.

 In an April 21 email that leaked, Costello told Cohen he could “sleep well tonight.
 You have friends in high places.”